bmrb-io/BMRBdep/specification/timeline.md

     * Write code to "submit" deposition into existing pipeline 2-3 days
     * ORCID
         * Implement ORCID validation using OpenAuth flow - ~1 week
-    * Smaller tasks
-        * Only allow one outstanding save request at a time - 4 hours
     * Add more thorough error handling everywhere - 1 week
     * Add some sort of session support to prevent simultaneous browser changes and potential data loss - 2 days